AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

 from aliyunsdkcore.acs_exception.exceptions import ServerException from aliyunsdkvpc.request.v20160428.AddCommonBandwidthPackageIpRequest import AddCommonBandwidthPackageIpRequest

 # Specify the EIPs that you want to associate with the EIP bandwidth plan.
-This parameter is set to EIP 1 and EIP 2 in this example.
+In this example, EIP 1 and EIP 2 are specified.
 IpInstanceIds = ["eip-uf6pvlaprugu1azc8****","eip-uf69ls0f3qgv0alk6****"]

 # Create an AcsClient instance.